digshake/CSJavaWUSTL/_sources/Module5-Methods/topic-5-2-method-parameters.rst

 The method can adapt to a variety of  situations depending on the values passed into the method.

-The ``PayrollCalculator`` class listed below calculates and prints the weekly pay for two employees.
+The ``E02PayrollCalculator`` class listed below calculates and prints the weekly pay for two employees.
 Do you notice any redundancy?

  .. code-block:: java

-  public class PayrollCalculator
+  public class PayrollCalculator {
-  {

     public static void main(String[] args) {